sophie-kiehl/MIP_280A4_Final_Project/report.md

 grep -n NODE ./paired_and_nanopore_spades_assembly.fasta
 ```

+For example, the first contig in the Illumina only data is from line 1 to 27706 (contig 2 begins on line 27707).

 Subtract the line number between nodes to find the number of lines in each contig

 4. Find the contig length